 Begin by relaxing your shoulder and standing, leaning over slightly at the edge of a desk or table.
 The position should allow your arm to hang down.
-Then, swing the affected arm in a circle, not more than a foot in diameter.
+Then, swing the affected arm in a small circle, not more than a foot in diameter.
 Repeat this up to 10 times, clockwise and counter-clockwise.
 As your symptoms improve, you may increase the diameter of the swing but make sure to never force it.

 The Towel Stretch

 Take a 3-foot long towel and hold it behind your back in a horizontal position using both hands.
 Use the unaffected arm to pull the affected arm upward in a stretch.
-An advanced version of this exercise may be practiced as your symptoms improve; this constitutes draping the towel over the unaffected shoulder and holding the other end of the towel with your affected arm, behind your back.
+An advanced version of this exercise may be practiced as your symptoms improve; this would involve draping the towel over the unaffected shoulder and holding the other end of the towel with your affected arm, behind your back.
 Gently pull the affected arm toward the lower back.

 Repeat this exercise for up to 10–20 reps per day, making sure not to force or exert yourself during the stretch.

 This is another simple exercise that you can try out at home.
 Begin by facing a wall at a distance of three-quarters of your arm length.
 Use your affected arm to reach out to the wall at waist length, keeping your elbow slightly bent.
 Using your finger muscles (and not your shoulder muscles), gradually walk your fingers up the wall to a comfortable height.
 Then, repeat the motion downward.
 Use the unaffected arm for help if necessary and repeat this exercise for 10–20 reps a day.